 Thus, assuming loss $\ell(\y,\cdot)$ is $L$-Lipschitz, the algorithm induced by $\TF(\cdot)$ obeys \eqref{eq robust 1} with $K=2L((1+\Gamma)e^\Gamma)^D$. \end{theorem} A few remarks are in place.
 First, the dependence on depth is exponential.
-However this is not as prohibitive for typical transformer architectures which tend to not be very deep.
-For example the different variants of GPT-2 and BERT have between 12-48 \cite{hugface} layers).
-Secondly, if the altered token has an excessive influence on the prediction, this would disrupt the stability condition.
-Our theorem avoids this via row-wise norm control of the output layer $\Hb$ which ensures that input tokens contribute equally.
-We anticipate the analysis can be extended to more realistic transformer architectures (e.g.~GPT-2 architecture used in our experiments) by incorporating multiple attention-heads and causal masks.
-Finally, Figure \ref{fig:robust} provides numerical evidence for multiple ICL settings that demonstrate that stability of GPT-2 architecture's predictions with respect to inputs indeed improves with longer prompt length $m$ in line with our theory.
+However, this is not as prohibitive for typical transformer architectures which tend to not be very deep.
+For example, the different variants of GPT-2 and BERT have between 12-48 layers \cite{hugface}. \red{In our theorem, the upper bound on $\Gamma$ helps ensure that one token cannot have substantial influence on another one.
+In Appendix \ref{app stable}, we provide a more general version of this result which also covers our stronger stability assumption for dynamical systems (see Theorem \ref{stable thm}).
+Importantly, we also show that our theorem is rather tight (see Sec \ref{sec unstable}): (1) Stability can fail if $\Gamma$ is allowed to be logarithmic in $m$ indicating the tightness of our $e^\Gamma/m$ bound.
+(2) It is also critical that the modified token is not the last one (i.e.~$j<m$ condition), otherwise stability can again fail.} The key technicality in our result is establishing the stability of the self-attention layer which is the central component of a transformer, see Lemma \ref{lem stable}.
+Finally, Figure \ref{fig:robust} provides numerical evidence for multiple \icl problems and demonstrate that stability of GPT-2 architecture's predictions with respect to inputs indeed improves with longer prompts in line with theory.

-\subsubsection{Generalization Bounds}
+\subsection{Generalization Bounds}